 Abstract

-In an era of rapid technological development, problems previously thought to be inconceivable can begin to be approached proactively.
-For this assignment, a program must be created which can calculate the “shortest” path from one UK city to another.
+In an era of rapid technological development, problems previously thought to be inconceivable due to the number of variables and complexity of interconnections can begin to be approached proactively and in great detail.
+For this assignment, a program was required which can calculate the “shortest” path from one UK city to another.
 With fuel-powered automobiles, the most energy efficient route (for the driver) is nearly always going to be the shortest in distance.
 However, with increasing focus on the development of electric vehicles, a world in which electric cars would be able to be charged through the roads themselves, can be envisioned.
-This assignment requires the program to produce a path that is as energy efficient (for the driver) as possible, with the consideration that some roads have been implemented with wireless charging technology.
+This alters the traditional approach to travel speeds and costs perhaps making a longer distance travelled the most appropriate route.
+This assignment requires a program to define a path that is as energy efficient (for the driver) as possible, with the consideration that some roads have been implemented with wireless charging technology.

 Program Design